 The Osprey Variant 52 a great winter backpack for overnights and ice climbing and one of the best winter backpacks you can buy off-the-shelf from a mainstream gear manufacturer.
-It does have a few features that I wish were designed a bit differently, but it’s lightweight, roomy, exceptionally comfortable and easily reconfigured for many usage scenarios.
-I think Osprey has hit a home run with this one and that it will become a customer favorite.
+It’s lightweight, roomy, exceptionally comfortable and easily reconfigured for many usage scenarios.
+I think Osprey has hit a home run with this one and that it will become a winter favorite.

 Here’s a quick rundown of the Osprey Variant 52 feature list:

 - Floating dual pocket, allowing you to sandwich more gear on top of the main compartment such as ropes, tent poles, or a sleeping pad.